mgatelabs/LunarDebris-Core/README.md

 Envelope Format
 ------------

-- Contents: The encrypted message contents (Required, GZIP>Encrypted)
+- Contents: The encrypted message contents (Required, GZIP &gt; Encrypted)
 - Key: The symmetric key used to decrypt the message.
 This has been encrypted with the recipients public key.
-(Required, Key Format > Encrypted)
+(Required, Key Format &gt; Encrypted)
 - Generated: The date/time the message was generated in UTC (Optional, Date)
 - HMAC: Hash to verify content has not been altered, requires a large shared secret (Optional, HMAC Format)
 - Signature: Secure hash used to verify sender's identity and integrity (Optional, Signature Format)